World-of-Gaming/World-of-Gaming.github.io/README.md

 - demos
 - games
-- and some small animtions
+- small animations

 ### Paid games

+The paid games consysts of

+- Full games
+- longer animation
+-

 #### Our Rules

 - No refund
-we have a no refunds in case we spend it in 5 minites which mite happen
+we have a no refunds rule in case we spend it in 5 minites which mite happen

 - No republishing
-We have a no republishing
+We have a no republishing rule.
-the games on this web site for money or with out permition from it.
+The games on this web site with out permition from it.